Court Clerk: Career Guide

 Court clerks are either appointed to each court by the judge of that court or elected at the county or district level.
 To be considered a “court of record,” a court must have a court clerk.
 The clerk is responsible for the court's money and record keeping, acting in effect as both the chief information officer (CIO) and the chief financial officer (CFO) of the court.
 Some court clerks also serve as jury commissioners or probate registrars.
 They typically work in courts or office buildings.
 Court clerks perform tasks similar to other administrative assistants, but do so on behalf of the legal system.
 A court clerk may:

 - Complete office tasks as necessary

 - Record licensing requests of municipal, county, and other agencies

 - Prepare draft agendas or bylaws for town or city councils

 - Prepare dockets of cases to be called by a court

 - Research and document information for judges

-Court clerks manage budgets, analyze court financial data, and make projections based on available data.
-In addition to the administrative functions listed above, court clerks may also manage a staff in larger courts.
+Court clerks manage budgets, analyze court financial data, and perform other administrative tasks.
+Court clerks may also manage other staff in larger courts.
 Court clerks are experts in project management, human resources compliance, negotiation, diplomacy, probate law, financial compliance, information systems, court procedures, jury management, and business management.